 It does however leave us with several unanswered questions which cannot be fully answered by genealogical research alone.

 What motivated him to collect this body of work? – we know that he taught himself French to enjoy books acquired in that language – so these are not trophies to display and impress others.
 How did he fund these purchases?
 And who ran his business when he was away on one of his buying excursions?
 And what of his possible relationship with Robert Edward Hart, a wealthy local businessman, who had a similar passion for books but no clear contact with Mr. Dunn, yet appeared on the list of mourners in Dunn’s obituary?

 (c) Philip Crompton, April 2019

-Blackburn Museum is currently hosting a wonderful exhibition entitled Holding The Vision: Collectiong the Art of the Book in the Industrial North West.
+Blackburn Museum hosted a wonderful exhibition in 2020 entitled Holding The Vision: Collectiong the Art of the Book in the Industrial North West.

 A selection of titles from the Dunn Collection which is held in Blackburn Library is currently on display for the first time in many years.

 The exhibition also features items from The Harris Private Press Collection along with The John Henry Spencer Collections and the Edwin James Hardcastle Collection of Original Art for Book Illustrations.
 Sadly, due to the current situation, Blackburn Museum is closed but the following Blog Posts provide more information about the Collectors and their Collections.

 Please click on the link below in order to learn more about this fascinating exhibition: